 2 tablespoons Dried Chilli Flakes for Sprinkles!

-Trim the stork and nip open the dried chillies with a pair of clean scissors, Remove the seeds, and inner membrane
+Trim the stork and snip open the dried chillies with a pair of clean scissors, Remove and discard the seeds, and inner membrane

 Fish out the now rehydrated chilies (reserving the water) and pop into a food processor,